grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-All C examples are defined in the [signal-tester-c](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/signal-tester.c) tool, to be compiled with `make signal-tester-c` in the tools/benchmark folder.
+All presented C examples (as well as some more) are defined in the [signal-tester-c](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/signal-tester.c) tool, to be compiled with `make signal-tester-c` in the tools/benchmark folder.

 ## Creating a signal language based on this API